josephfriesen/nba-roster/README.md

 This application is an attempt to recreate the page https://www.nba.com/players using the Angular framework and data obtained from the stats.nba.com API.
 On the first page, the app will display a searchable sidebar listing all NBA players and their team (as of the beginning of the 2018-19 season), with a grid view of each player in the main view giving the player's name, number, team, height, weight, and a thumbnail image of the player.
 Each name in the sidebar is clickable, and clicking will take you to the details page for that player, which will make a stats.nba.com API call and print that player's 2018-19 season to-date per-game statistics to the main display.

+See a live deployment of this application at [nbarosterpage.firebaseapp.com](https://nbarosterpage.firebaseapp.com)

 Submitted for Epicodus code review on 10/19/2018 and 10/26/2018.

 ## Screenshots